asteca/ASteCA/docs/contents/synthetic_mod.rst

 Calibrating
 ***********

-The calibration process is applied after instantiating a :class:`synthetic` object as described in the previous section.
-This process is optional and it is aimed at collecting data from an observed cluster loaded in a :py:class:`asteca.cluster.Cluster` object (defined as ``my_cluster`` in :ref:`cluster_module`).
+The calibration process is applied after instantiating a :class:`asteca.Synthetic` object, named here :obj:`synthcl` as described in the previous section.
+This process is optional and it is aimed at collecting data from an observed cluster loaded in a :py:class:`asteca.Cluster` object (which we name here :obj:`my_cluster`, see :ref:`cluster_module`).

-The calibration is performed via the :py:meth:`asteca.synthetic.Synthetic.calibrate`
+The calibration is performed via the :py:meth:`asteca.Synthetic.calibrate` method:
-method:

 .. code-block:: python